 Due to the unrest situation of camps, the mothers of the beneficiaries are not always present at the facility, which is affecting the quality of counseling.

-DISCUSSION AND CONCLUSION
+CONCLUSION

 This comprehensive study of secondary data review and qualitative findings, with validation through the quantitative survey, finds that a comprehensive nutrition activity and engaging the target population in nutrition program activities change the social stigma and barriers & improve the nutritional status of the children and Pregnant and Breastfeeding women.
 A complete package of nutrition activities targeting the most vulnerable groups to break the malnutrition life-cycle through different methods; for example, to improve the nutritional status by treatment and prevention of malnutrition through food supplementation, to improve the Infants and Young Child Feeding (IYCF) indicators by providing IYCF messages through health and nutrition education, group messaging at IYCF corner, Community sensitization, meetings and workshops, mother-to-mother support groups, IYCF counseling from IYCF corner at nutrition facilities as well as health facilities, improving immunity through micronutrient (IFA, Vitamin-A and Deworming etc.) supplementation.
 The quantitative survey showed that nutritional status (wasting) of the children improved from 15.1% (3) to 12.1% at Rohingya camps and from 13.1% (10, 11) to 10.9% in the host community of Moheshkhali and Pekua.